- Zero Carbon Australia

 • Agricultural emissions can be reduced to zero by maximising carbon sequestration and best practice land use

 • Emissions can be reduced beyond zero through carbon storage in forests if left to recover from disturbances such as clearfell logging

 • Launched in Melbourne, Sydney and Brisbane in October-December 2014

 Transport Plan (in progress)

-• Solutions including fast rail between state capitals (see our High Speed Rail report), light rail in metropolitan areas, electric vehicles (in press) , freight transportation and biofuels
+- Solutions including fast rail between state capitals (High Speed Rail report), light rail and other metropolitan public transport, battery electric vehicles and freight transportation